ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ## Requirements

 There is no need to install anything on your computer, you can use the Go Playground.
-However, if you wish to run the programs on your computer you should <a href="https://golang.org/" target="_blank">download and install Go</a> (I use Go $1.16.3$).
+However, if you wish to run the programs locally on your computer, you should <a href="https://golang.org/" target="_blank">download and install Go</a> (I use Go $1.16.3$).
 If you want to learn the Go Programming Language, check the "Recommended Reading" section at the end of this article, as well as

 - <a href="https://gobyexample.com/" target="_blank">Go by Example</a>

 - <a href="https://tour.golang.org/welcome/1" target="_blank">A Tour of Go</a>

-If you see the <strong>timeout running program</strong> message when using the Go Playground, try decreasing the number of iterations.

 ## What is Monte Carlo Simulation?